Triggering and Free Running

 Triggering a single sensor setup can be useful in many situations.
 For people that are using the sensor in a battery operated environment, the sensor can be triggered only when instructed to.
 This means the sensors highest current draw is controlled.
 All sensors have the highest current draw when the sensor sends out the ultrasonic pulse for each reading.
 For the current draw of your sensor, please consult your datasheet.

 Triggered operation prevents cross-talk between sensors.
-When using multiple sensors it is recommend to use chaining method.
+When using multiple sensors it is recommended to use chaining method.
 To read about Multiple Sensor Operation click here.

 Products Related to the Article